aryana-haghjoo/My-Project/README.md

 # My-Project
-This repository works sotes my master thesis codes and documents.
+This repository stores my master thesis codes and documents.

 In the temp brach, I push new documents before merging them to main.